-The harbor town Hlessy was proof to the world that every rule had its exceptions.
-Despite being one of the kingdom’s cities that was removed the furthest from the capital, Hlessy prospered.
-The city of commerce – as the citizens of Veil dubbed it – was an economic hub that in certain aspects eclipsed even the city of Veil in importance.
-All thanks to its harbor that connected the city to the sea and allowed trade between the Eren Archipelago, the kingdom of Avalon and the land of Utgard.
-Even though the usage of matter teleporters had increased steadily over the years and one day will become the main method for commerce, Hlessy remained the most vital element for Veil’s export and import.
+The city of commerce – as the citizens of Veil dubbed the harbor town Hlessy – was an economic hub that in certain aspects eclipsed even the city of Veil in importance.
+All thanks to its harbor that connected the city to the sea and allowed trade between the Eren Archipelago, the kingdom of Avalon, and the land of Utgard.

-And not just goods.
-Humans too appreciated the access to the Titanic Sea.
-Those who wanted to disappear or had objects that should not fall into unpleasant hands would employ sailors of less than reputable fame to escape the confinements of the Veilian society and law.
+Humans appreciated the access to the Titanic Sea.
+Those who wanted to disappear or had objects that should not fall into unpleasant hands would employ disreputable sailors to escape the confinements of the Veilian society and law.
 This constant exchange of humans and goods led to another problem: pirates.

 Like seagulls to a sliver of food, they flocked to the city and its water routes to attain what profits they could lay their hands on.
 All these factors earned Hlessy a second nickname it would prefer to lose: the city of criminals.
 Of course, not everyone society had dubbed a criminal was guilty.
 One such criminal walked through the harbor, doing what she did best – arguing with Altera.

-“For the last time, “smarttitude” is not a word.”
+“For the last time, “smartitude” is not a word.”
 Altera clenched her fist, her eyes narrowed, and her brows raised to a scowl.

 “Of course, it is.”
 Ragna pointed at herself and raised her other arm to the sky.
-Inflating her voice to the poshest Veilian tone, her tongue could imitate, she gesticulated the flair a failing drama actor, talking big about their next breakthrough and the talent in their pinky alone, would possess.
-“I am surprised that such a diligent individual as yourself never heard of this word.
-Perhaps that is proof that your studies were not as thorough as you thought they would be.”
+Inflating her voice to the poshest Veilian tone, her tongue could imitate, she gesticulated like a musical actor.
+“I am surprised that such a diligent individual as yourself has never heard of this word.
+Perhaps that is proof that your studies were not as thorough as you thought they were.”

-“You really enjoy this”, said Eric.
-Unlike Ragna, his face wore an expression of worry, like that of an onlooker, who wondered if an aggressive dog should be without its leash.
+“You really enjoy this,” said Eric, his face wearing an expression of worry like an onlooker who wondered if an aggressive dog should be without its leash.
 “Will she be fine?”

 “This is what the police will eventually call a motive.”